-Musk tests waters on paid verification for Twitter accounts
+Musk floats paid Twitter verification, fires board

-Billionaire Elon Musk is already floating major changes for Twitter as he begins his first week as owner of the social-media platform.
+Billionaire Elon Musk is already floating major changes for Twitter — and faces major hurdles as he begins his first week as owner of the social-media platform.

+Twitter’s new owner fired the company’s board of directors and made himself the board’s sole member, according to a company filing Monday with the Securities and Exchange Commission.

+He’s also testing the waters on asking users to pay for verification.
 A venture capitalist working with Musk tweeted a poll asking how much users would be willing to pay for the blue check mark that Twitter has historically used to verify higher-profile accounts so other users know it’s really them.

 Musk, whose account is verified, replied, “Interesting.”